iosum/COMP1008/README.md

 weeks | subjects
 -|-
-1|review for loop, if, display stars
+1|review for loop, if, display stars, getters and setters